habrzyk-pawel/habrzyk-pawel.github.io/_posts/2025-09-08-Polars-ram-usage-benchmarks-pt-2.md

 Pt 2 of [Polars ram usage benchmarks](https://habrzyk-pawel.github.io/2025/09/04/Polars-ram-usage-benchmarks.html)

 ## Intro
 Upgrading hardware takes time.
 Training an ml model is fast or slow due to processing time - the productivity per hour is the *soft limit*.
-Memory on the other hand is a hard limit - of we run out of it training does not happen.
+Memory on the other hand is a hard limit - if we run out of it training does not happen.
 This article explores what can be done to delay the need for a distributed training cluster deployment.
 We will compare tools.
 We will also tune them to use as little memory as possible *even at a cost of cpu time*

 ## Recap